 Nitpick the cinematography.

 There’s nothing more off-putting than a show with a pilot episode that doesn’t give justice to the characters and scenes just because of poor cinematography.
 After all, it’s an art and science rolled into one.
 If the scenes are not shot and executed correctly from the get-go, how can you expect a better progression in the next episodes?
 If you think about it, you don’t even have to watch the first episode if you’re just after this aspect.
-You may refer to the trailer once more to see how the snippets look like.
-You may then add cinematography among one of the criteria to make when you’re deciding if watching a show is worth it.
+You may refer to the trailer once more to see what the snippets look like.
+You may then add cinematography to one of the criteria to make when you’re deciding if watching a show is worth it.

 See if the storyline is similar to the other shows you’ve watched.

 With the repetition of scenes and storylines, we sometimes can’t help but think that there are some of them out there that are just after the revenue.
 Therefore, you need to see if the series is a ripoff of another show from a few years ago.
 From there, assess if the show in question is even worth the attention in the first place.
-If it is, do everyone a favor and review the show so other people who may also be interested to watch can have a reference point as well.
+If it is, do everyone a favor and review the show so other people who may also be interested in watching can have a reference point as well.

 Watch the first episode.